Who signed the Family and Medical Leave Act of 1993?

 A woman whose net income for income tax purposes was $45 000 in 1984, who took 17 weeks of maternity leave, might have received the maximum benefit of $255 a week for 15 weeks, giving her a total of $3825 in maternity benefits.

-See also Do You Need 2 Grounding Rods?
+See also How Do You Remember Irregular Verbs?

 Who determines FMLA eligibility?